 It may be helpful to establish an hourly rate for your time to help you evaluate if it makes more sense to handle individual marketing channels, like social media marketing, yourself or pay for someone to manage it for you.
 Be realistic and don’t under-estimate your time.
 Saving money by controlling something yourself doesn’t save anything if you don’t have the time to manage it yourself effectively.

 If you’re looking for someone to tell you the exact percentage that makes sense for your business to spend on marketing, then you’re reading the wrong article.
-Expert opinion varies on this, recommending anywhere from 1-20%.
+Opinions from top marketing firms and business associations vary on this, recommending anywhere from 1-20%.
 The U.S. Small Business Administration recommends spending 7-8% of gross revenue, assuming that your profit margins are in the 10-12% range.
 Obviously, if your margins are lower than 10-12%, then a smaller percentage would make more sense and vice versa.
 The chart below, from Forbes, provides a little insight into how marketing spend varies within different business sectors:

 Ultimately, only you can determine what percentage makes sense for your business.
 What’s often more complicated than setting your budget is ensuring that you stay within budget and that your marketing spend is efficient and effective.